nikitadole712/orderfood/README.md

 This project has following functionalities:

-1. It allow users to browse food ittems.

-2. It allow users to Signup and Login.
+1. It allow users to Signup and Login.

-3. It allow users to place order.
+2. It allow users to place order.

 ### Sign Up & Sign In

-User can signup using his information also can login after signup.
+User can signup and login.

 ### Browse items

-User can browse food items by catagorywise and also can search for the item using search bar.It shows the quantity, portion and short description of the item.
+User can browse food items by catagorywise .

 ### Order

-User can place order.User can select quantity and the portion of the item while addind to the cart.
-On the cart screen user can see details andthe total price of the item.
+User can place order.User can select quantity of the item while addind to the cart.
+On the cart screen user can see details and the total price of the item.